Advertiser Disclosure

 • The willingness to pay a higher interest rate

-This is intended to offset the additional risk that the lender will be taking on by offering a loan to someone with a poor credit score.
+This is intended to offset the additional risk that the lender will be taking by offering a loan to someone with a poor credit score.
 Lenders offering home equity loans insured by various government agencies – such as the Federal Housing Administration or the United States Department of Agriculture – might be a good option for those with a 500 credit score.

 Tips on How to Increase Your Chances of Approval